MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Experiments

 \subsection{Evaluation}

 The correctness of the output answers is evaluated using a hybrid approach that combines rule-based evaluation and LLM-based evaluation.
 We adapt the rule-based evaluation system from Qwen-2.5 Math \citep{yang2024qwen2}.
 Following the previous works~\citep{methani2020plotqa,gupta2024enhancing}, we apply a relaxed numerical tolerance of 5\% to account for approximation errors in calculations and image recognition.
-To address the limitations of rule-based systems in handling complex formulas and equations, we supplement this approach with \texttt{Gemini-2.0-Flash} for formula-type questions.
-The LLM's judgment serves as the final determinant of correctness for these complex mathematical expressions.
-The performance in terms of accuracy score of all models on text-only questions is presented in \Cref{tab:text-only-results}, and the performance of multimodal models on images-included questions is presented in \Cref{tab:multimodal-results}.
-We also evaluate a range of small and medium scale models and repeat the runs to confirm that the results are largely deterministic, as reported in \Cref{app:additional_results}.
+To address the limitations of rule-based systems in handling complex formulas and equations, we supplement this approach with an optional LLM judge for formula-type questions.
+The LLM's judgment serves as the final determinant of correctness for these complex mathematical expressions in our reported results.
+The performance in terms of accuracy score of all models on text-only questions is presented in \Cref{tab:text-only-results}, and the performance of multimodal models on questions with images is presented in \Cref{tab:multimodal-results}.